andrewliu2001/hpml-project/README.md

 Results:
 W&B sweep:
+Hyena converges in roughly 2 epochs.

+To save time, each Hyena sweep lasted only 2 epochs.
+This training duration proved sufficient for the model to converge.
+The sweeps suggest that model size is clearly the dominant performance factor.
+After fixing the model to 11-12 layers, we see that embedding_dropout becomes the second most important hyperparameter.
+Note that during these sweeps, we kept Hyena’s convolution window the same size as the attention window in GPT-based Trajectory Model (len=250).
+This is so we can maintain same batch size of 256 when training on a single GPU.
+When training the best model, we increased the length to max length and decreased batch size to 16 to fit into memory.
+This resulted in a much longer time-per epoch (see side-by-side comparison of Hyena and GPT).

 ![Sweep curve](https://github.com/andrewliu2001/hpml-project/blob/tuning/assets/sweep.png)
 ![Sweep table](https://github.com/andrewliu2001/hpml-project/blob/tuning/assets/sweep_table.png)
 ![Importances](https://github.com/andrewliu2001/hpml-project/blob/tuning/assets/importance.png)

+Side-by-side comparison of Hyena and GPT-based Trajectory Models:

 Profiling Hyena at inference time on CPU:
 ![Hyena profile](https://github.com/andrewliu2001/hpml-project/blob/tuning/assets/hyena_profile.png)

+Quantization:

+Distributed training:

 Acknowledgements:
 1. Codebase forked from https://github.com/Howuhh/faster-trajectory-transformer